-General Assessment Co ondition Rating % Assets (based on m) \$CRC
+General Assessment of Condition Co ondition Rating % Assets (based on m) \$CRC

-of Condition 1 Near Perfect 42 \$2,430,597
+1 Near Perfect 42 \$2,430,597

 2 Good 47 \$2,433,107

 3 Satisfactory 9 \$470,349

 4 Very Poor 2 \$128,092

 5 Unserviceable 0 \$23,596

 Total 100 \$5,485,740

 Main Findings • While the existing guardrails are considered satisfactory, most of the guardrails were installed prior to the release of the current Australian Standard.
 Guardrails will be repaired while parts are still legally available, otherwise full replacement to the current standard shall occur.
 A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
-These inspections assist with asset lifecycle monitoring and future renewal programming. % Assets based on length of asset in each condition state. \$CRC actual replacement value of asset in that condition
+These inspections assist with asset lifecycle monitoring and future renewal programming. % Assets based on length of asset in each condition state. \$CRC actual replacement value of asset in that condition state.

-Future Actions • O III I I I I I I I I I I I I I I I I I
+Future Actions • Continue to maintain the existing assets.
+Continue to undertake annual condition inspections of 20% of guardrail assets.